treeframework/object.tabs/README.md

 * [settings.defaults](https://github.com/treeframework/settings.defaults)

-If you install the `tabs` object using Bower, you will get these dependencies at the same time.
-If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.
+If you install the `tabs` object using Bower or npm, you will get these dependencies at the same time.
+If not using Bower or npm, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-You can install `tabs` object via Bower, npm, Git Submodule, or copy and paste.
+You can install `tabs` object via Bower, npm, or copy and paste.

 ### Install using Bower: